Heralded entangled state generation enhanced by photon addition and subtraction: Results

-For both GHZ and W state targets, we observe that adding two photons is already sufficient to raise the optimized effective fidelity to values very close to unity.
+For both GHZ and W state targets, we find that adding two photons is already sufficient to raise the optimized effective fidelity to values very close to unity.
 Increasing the number of added photons beyond this point yields only marginal improvement and is therefore not considered.
-The corresponding optimization trajectories of the effective fidelity and success probability are shown in Fig.~\ref{fig:GHZ_6_4_2_0_p} and Fig.~\ref{fig:W_6_4_2_0_p}, where the same non-vacuum post-selection criterion is applied.
+The corresponding optimization trajectories of the effective fidelity and success probability are shown in Fig.~\ref{fig:GHZ_6_4_2_0_p} and Fig.~\ref{fig:W_6_4_2_0_p} under the same non-vacuum post-selection criterion.

 These results demonstrate that the combination of non-vacuum post-selection and a minimal amount of photon addition enables the high-fidelity generation of multipartite entangled states without increasing the number of heralding modes.